 The invocation of democratic principles in the Venezuela case is not neutral description.
 It is a political instrument — and a remarkably selective one.

 Canada maintains close relationships with Gulf monarchies where elections don’t exist.
 It supports Saudi Arabia with arms exports even as that government wages a devastating war in Yemen and executes dissidents.
-It has said almost nothing substantive about the U.S. seizure of Venezuela’s elected president by military force in January 2026, an operation that killed over 100 people and that legal scholars and the House of Commons Library have described as legally questionable under international law.
+It has said almost nothing substantive about the U.S. seizure of Venezuela’s elected president by military force in January 2026, an operation that killed over 100 people and that legal scholars questioned it under international law.
 The consistency of principle is absent because principle is not the operating logic.
 Alignment is.

 What is being called democratic concern is better understood as regime-change infrastructure.
 The pattern runs: identify a government outside the Western alliance structure; subject it to electoral scrutiny that is never applied to allied governments; amplify opposition voices while delegitimizing state institutions; provide political and sometimes material support for transition; and, if that fails, escalate.
 The democratic language at each stage is the wrapper, not the content.